Creative Approaches: GSI Award Essays on Teaching Critical Reading

-Many of these select essays are about increasing students’ motivation to read, or their strategies for reading difficult texts, or their sophistication in analyzing the claims and content of their readings.
+Many of these select essays are about increasing students’ motivation to read, cultivating their strategies for reading difficult texts, or improving their sophistication in analyzing the claims and content of their readings.
 The links below are to just a few of the TEA essays that touch on the topic of reading.
 Many more are posted at the Teaching Effectiveness Award section of the GSI Center website.

 A New Way to Appreciate Cicero’s Style, Yelena Baraz, Classics